-- The regular meeting of the Pella Public Library’s Board of Trustees takes place on the 2nd Tuesday of the month at 4:00 p.m.
+- The regular meeting of the Pella Public Library’s Board of Trustees will take place on Tuesday, 1/12/21 at 4:00 p.m.

-- The regular monthly meeting of the Library Board of Trustees will take place on Tuesday, 10/13 at 4 pm.
-Members of the community are welcome to attend this public meeting.
+- Members of the community are welcome to attend this public meeting.

-- The Library Board meeting is scheduled to take place in the Heritage Room of the Pella Public Library with virtual access via Zoom.
-The link for attendees to join this event is: https://zoom.us/j/95376087024?pwd=ZGZXeHE2MCtVQkVYTldYMTZSMGsyUT09
+- Due to the COVID-19 pandemic, the Library Board meeting is scheduled to take place electronically via Zoom.
+The link for attendees to join this event is:

 |Email Suzy Card||Vice-President||641.777.9921||July 1, 2022|

 |Email Kenny Nedder||Trustee||641.620.9720||July 1, 2021|

 The Public Library Board has five primary roles:

 - Advocate for the library in the community and advocate for the community as a member of the library board.
 To be a library advocate is to work for the betterment of library services for the community.
 Advocacy includes working to obtain adequate funding for the library, pursuing opportunities to meet and speak with community groups, getting to know the mayor and City Council, and making sure the community’s needs and interests are paramount when making board decisions.

 - Plan for the future of the library.
 Planning is one of the most important trusts that the community gives to the Library Board.
 Planning is deciding what is going to happen with library services over the next few years.
 It is taking charge of the library’s future and creating it to be responsive to what the community needs.